bobanetwork/boba_legacy/faq.md

 ## Why is the incentive contract for verification proofs disabled?

 In the current release of the Boba Network protocol, there may be rare cases where the Sequencer submits a state root (transaction result), that is invalid and hence could be challenged.
-As a result, we have not yet deployed the [Bond Manager](./packages/contracts/contracts/contracts/L1/verification/BondManager.sol) contract which compensates Verifier nodes for gas spent when submitting state root challenges.
+As a result, we have not yet deployed the [Bond Manager](./packages/contracts/contracts/L1/verification/BondManager.sol) contract which compensates Verifier nodes for gas spent when submitting state root challenges.
 Additionally, our upgrade keys have the ability to directly remove state roots without going through an uncompensated state root challenge.

-## Does Boba operate the only "Sequencer" node?
+## Does Boba operate the only _Sequencer_ node?

 A Sequencer node is a special node in an Optimistic Ethereum network that can order transactions on short timescales (on the order of minutes).
 This opens up the door to very fast transaction confirmation times with strong guarantees about finality.
 Eventually, the operator of the Sequencer node on a network will be determined by some governing mechanism.
 For now, Boba Network operates the only such node.